Agape Lodge: Background

-In 1915, the lesser-known Agapé Lodge No. 1 of Vancouver, B.C. had been established.
+In 1915, the lesser-known Agapé Lodge No. 1 of Vancouver, B.C. was established.

-Hollywood: 1935–1936
+Hollywood: 1935 to 1936

 In 1935, Wilfred Talbot Smith founded the Agape Lodge No. 2, based at his Hollywood home at 1746 Winona Boulevard (now demolished), and brought in seven initiates to the Minerval level in September 1935.
 Smith advertised the foundation of his group through an advert in American Astrology magazine and printed a pamphlet explaining what the O.T.O. was.
 The Agape Lodge held regular meetings, lectures, and study classes, as well as social events and a weekly Gnostic Mass open to the public.